machamp-nlp/machamp/README.md

 }
 ```

 It should be noted that to do real multi-task learning, the tasks should have different names.
-For example, having two tasks with the name `upos` in two different datasets, will effectively lead to concatenating the data and threating it as two tasks.
+For example, having two tasks with the name `upos` in two different datasets, will effectively lead to concatenating the data and threating it as one task.
 If they are instead named `upos_ewt` and `upos_gum`, then they will each have their own decoder.

 ## Prediction
 For predicting on new data you can use `predict.py`, and provide it with the